liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 }
 ```

-`user` and `users` are called "root key" of the JSON document.
-We found several
+`user` and `users` are called the "root key" of the JSON document.
+We found
-breaking changes here.
+several breaking changes here.

 #### Specifying root key

-We used the following ways to specify it:
+In the previous version, we would specify the root as follows:

 ```ruby
 class UserSerializer < ActiveModel::Serializer